 Create a mood board

-Putting together a modeling portfolio book to reflect your best features will take a lot of prepping.
+Putting together a modeling portfolio lookbook to reflect your best features will take a lot of prepping.
 If you decided to do this on your own, before meeting with agencies, make a creative strategy.
 Moodboards are a great way to express your vision.
 The vision on how you’d want your photos and overall portfolio to look like.

 Keep in mind that a professional modeling book is an investment.
 It will cost you some time and money but it will also help launch your career and land you jobs.
 Think of what kind of model you’d like to be and what projects you’d want to work on.